 I’ve been a food allergy mama for over 11 years and I’ve been through the label-reading overwhelm, the cooking ruts and the 4 o’clock “what’s for dinner” struggles.
 You don’t need to follow the same path!
 I’ve made a list of my biggest food allergy cooking mistakes and how to avoid them.
 Click here to download the list and learn how to avoid the mistakes I made.

 What about you?
 How does food allergy cooking affect your life?
-Have any of these meal planning myths tripped you up?
+How do you think these 5 tips will help you?